Oxygen difluoride: Safety

 Oxygen difluoride is considered an unsafe gas due to its oxidizing properties.
-It reacts explosively with water.
-Hydrofluoric acid produced by the hydrolysis of OF2 with water is highly corrosive and toxic, capable of causing necrosis, leaching calcium from the bones and causing cardiovascular damage, among a host of other highly toxic effects.
-Other acute poisoning effects include: pulmonary edema, bleeding lungs, headaches, etc. Chronic exposure to oxygen difluoride, like that of other chemicals that release fluoride ions, can lead to fluorosis and other symptoms of chronic fluoride poisoning.
+It reacts explosively with water, hydrogen sulfide, sulfur tetrafluoride, diborane, nitrogen oxides, nitrosyl fluoride, and charcoal.
+It also reacts with halogens, reducing agents, adsorbent materials, combustibles, platinum, hydrocarbons, metal oxides, red phosphorus, boron powder, steam, and moist air.
+The gas is heavier than air, and upon escape from containment, the concentration of OF2 in the air quickly becomes hazardous.
+Hydrofluoric acid, produced by the hydrolysis of OF2 with water, is highly corrosive and toxic, capable of causing necrosis, leaching calcium from the bones and causing cardiovascular damage, among a host of other highly toxic effects.
+Acute poisoning effects from OF2 include: pulmonary edema, bleeding lungs, headaches, and skin and eye irritation or burns.
+Short-term exposure can cause lachrymation (secretion of tears, especially in abnormal abundance). and irritation of the respiratory tract.
+Chronic exposure to oxygen difluoride, like that of other chemicals that release fluoride ions, can lead to fluorosis and other symptoms of chronic fluoride poisoning.
 Oxygen difluoride may be associated with kidney damage.
 The maximum workplace exposure limit is 0.05 ppm.

+Fresh air, rest, and immediate medical attention are needed upon inhalation of OF2 as the symptoms of lung edema often are not present until a few hours have passed, and they are aggravated by physical effort.

 Popular culture

 In Robert L. Forward's science fiction novel Camelot 30K, oxygen difluoride was used as a biochemical solvent by fictional life forms living in the solar system's Kuiper belt.
 While OF2 would be a solid at 30 K, the fictional alien lifeforms were described as endothermic, maintaining elevated body temperatures and liquid OF2 blood by radiothermal heating.